nightmode/feri/docs/advanced/api/config.md

 Source extensions to build tasks map.

 Array elements for any particular file type can be a `string` or a `function`.
-A string signifies that an existing build function should be used.
+A string signifies that an existing build task should be used.
 For example, `['gif']` means use [build.gif](build.md#buildgif) to optimize gif files.
 A function means you have constructed your own [custom build task](../custom-build-task.md).

 ```js
 config.map.sourceToDestTasks = {